We outline the process of launching a bootstrapped startup, from creating an idea, to forming a team, to proving viability.

 And No, It Never Gets Easy.

 The problem is, as soon as you start to be successful, people take notice.
 They look for ways to do the same thing cheaper, or faster, or better in a different way.
 Take the TomTom GPS, for example.
 They had this great piece of hardware for locating stuff, and it was super successful.
-They never anticipated that Apple would add the same capability to iPhones and take away a lot of their business.
+They never anticipated that Apple would add the same capability to iPhones and take over a lot of their business.
 TomTom had all the expertise and manufacturing capabilities, and then Apple comes out of left field and approaches the same problem in a completely different way.

 Sometimes the person who’s first doesn’t win.
 Sometimes seventh place wins.
 Sometimes cheaper wins, sometimes better wins, sometimes different wins.
 There is no real equilibrium point where you’ve achieved success, and life is easy.
 You’re continually building this knowledge base, and cultivating this ecosystem of relationships with partners and customers.
 That’s why it’s so crucial to keep re-examining existing assets, reconnecting with people, and reviewing your product’s feasibility, desirability, and profitability.